 Poets who take the trouble to send work to magazines are doing the field a favor.
 It shouldn’t be hard.
 Feel free to use the form below, but we’ll look at poems that reach us in e-mails, by snail mail, or by carrier pigeon.
 If you do it the old way, please do provide return postage (self-addressed, stamped envelope) or properly trained return pigeon.
+If using the portal or e-mail, please combine poems in a single Word file or pdf.

 What we like: BU is known for welcoming formal verse, and this welcome continues.
 We’re impressed by poems that read as though the poet had simply thought in the form, without forced rhymes, weak words inserted to satisfy the meter, and the like.
 Every formal writer knows how much effort goes into seeming effortlessness.